CodeforKarlsruhe/bikeLanes/readme.md

  * Fixed: OSM Contributors copyright text hidden by info text
  * Number of tracks and total length suspicious.
 Check with data provider
     * Removing duplicates (geometry based) helps, but maybe not sufficient
+    * According to *Nachaltigkeitsbericht* the total length is 531km in 2020.
+In 2012
+    a bulk update of the database occured, which explains the jump in length in that year.
+    Result seems to be in-line with the official values.